Emmotes/ic_spoilers/docs/certainty.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Financing Rounds**
-> Certainty increases the effect of Secretarian's Advice and your Gold Find by `$(amount)%` for each level on Acquisitions Incorporated or 'C' Team Champions in the formation, stacking additively.
-Each Champion's contribution caps at `$(max_levels_past_soft_cap)` levels after their last available upgrade.
+> Certainty increases the effect of Secretarian's Advice and your Gold Find by 1% for each level on Acquisitions Incorporated or 'C' Team Champions in the formation, stacking additively.
+Each Champion's contribution caps at 1000 levels after their last available upgrade.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>